Create distilled text models for PaLM

 Args:

-evaluation_dataset: GCS URI of jsonl file of evaluation data.
+evaluation_dataset (Optional[str]): GCS URI of the JSONL file containing the evaluation data.

 """